 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-Reservoir storage at Mooney Mooney is near full capacity.
+Mooney Mooney is currently operating near maximum storage limits.
 Standing at an impressive 98.4%, the total volume sits at 5 GL.
-Such elevated levels ensure uninterrupted supply for the surrounding catchments.
+This near-full status guarantees strong water availability for local communities and agriculture.

 The Mooney Mooney Creek acts as the primary lifeblood for Mooney Mooney, making it a cornerstone of the South East Coast (NSW) network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-The South East Coast (NSW) region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the South East Coast (NSW) are deeply influenced by the retention capacity of Mooney Mooney.

 Looking ahead, the trajectory of Mooney Mooney's water levels will depend heavily on upcoming seasonal rainfall patterns.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Resilience against extreme weather events remains the ultimate goal for the managers of this critical infrastructure.